pandom79/Unitd/README.md

 The initialization and finalization units are based on [Void Linux Runit](https://github.com/void-linux/void-runit).<br/>
 Thanks to Void linux Team for providing them.<br/>
-Another thanks to Leah Neukirchen which provides "zzz" script for the hibernate/suspend management.<br/>
+Another thanks to Leah Neukirchen who provides "zzz" script for the hibernate/suspend management.<br/>